godotengine/godot-docs/classes/class_@globalscope.rst

 - :ref:`float<class_float>` **snapped** **(** :ref:`float<class_float>` x, :ref:`float<class_float>` step **)**

-Snaps float value ``x`` to a given ``step``.
+Snaps the float value ``x`` to a given ``step``.
 This can also be used to round a floating point number to an arbitrary number of decimals.

 ::